Find out how to take your animal with you.

 At a time when your family is relocating, it might be a stressful to also handle your pet’s travel.
 The benefit of agents means they handle all of the above and they will know all the laws, any changes and can advise you on pet taxis and what to do at your destination too.

 It is also advisable to obtain several quotes from different agents or vets (as several vets in Qatar are also relocation agents).
-Prices vary according to the volume of your pet, airway bill, the airline used, the cost of certification, vet checks and any other hidden costs.
+Prices vary according to the volume of your pet, airway bill, the airline used, the cost of certification, vet checks, and any other hidden costs.

 It is natural to feel nervous but hundreds if not thousands of animals are transported every week around the world.
 It is important that you remain calm with your pet and make sure crate training is a happy experience for them before they travel.
 At the airport, speak to the staff.
 They will know an animal is on board but you might find it reassuring to let them know personally.